I love it when I know kids are using addition strategies to answer their number facts.

 Addition strategies, also known as mental math strategies, make addition easier.

 A child who relies on adding on their fingers is going to run into a heap of problems.
-When peers are able to easily add two or more numbers together and they’re still stuck adding on their fingers, their confidence goes out the window.
+Plus their confidence takes a hit when they see peers quickly adding.

 Research shows children who understand and can use the processes involved in adding, subtracting, multiplying or dividing are more likely to try new ideas and adapt their knowledge to unfamiliar situations.

-Children who struggle with simple calculations will develop the belief they can’t do math.
+Children who struggle with basic math will develop the belief they can’t do math.

-If we want children to add, subtract, multiply or divide with confidence, their recall of basic facts must be automatic and this starts with addition.
+If we want children to add, subtract, multiply or divide with confidence, their recall of basic facts must be automatic.
+This starts with addition.

 I always have a sequenced approach to teaching the basic addition facts to twenty and I’ve written about how I teach the addition facts here.